jimholmes/Abstracts/Abstracts.md

 **Audience:** 100 - 200

-### <a name=''></a> Test Automation Isn't All Shiny Toys

-Building a suite of automated tests for your project is a critical aspect of success-it can also be a contributor to your project's failure if you don't approach testing with the same care you take with the system you're delivering.
-This talk covers fundamental topics including setting up the right infrastructure, treating your test code the same as your production code, dealing with maintainability issues, and handling long-running test suites.
-We also cover why collaborating with developers can get you great benefits such as backing APIs and assistance with good test design.

-We'll also cover more advanced topics such as wrapping combinatorial or pairwise approaches to help you cut your testability matrices while still keeping great coverage.

-The talk is targeted primarily at functional tests; however, we'll also discuss how the same concepts apply to integration and unit tests.
-The talk is also tool-agnostic: we'll discuss Selenium, Watir, MS Web Test, and Telerik's Test Studio.

-You'll leave this talk having learned practical, proven ways to avoid common automation pitfalls.
-This talk is based on my years of work with automation teams on a number of different platforms, plus discussing shared pain, failures, and successes with others passionate about the value automation brings to every software project.

-**Audience:** 100 - 200

-### <a name='three_tips'></a> 3 Tips to Improve Your Development Process

-It doesn't matter if you're doing Agile or if you're working in an environment like RUP or CMMI, there are several things you can do to improve your development process.
-This highly interactive session will show you three specific tips: improve your estimation, use a daily standup to keep a close focus on your progress, and work in retrospectives to empower your team's ability to drastically improve your entire software development process, regardless of what that process is, even if it's no process!
-You'll leave this session with a handle on ways to smooth out your project's environment.

-**Audience:** 200

-Feedback:
-"Jim really hit the points home as to what we need to improve our processes in general.
-The best quote that I got from this talk was `It's estimation, not exactimation.'"
-Sarah Dutkiewicz,  http://is.gd/2ouuW

 ### <a name='distrib'></a> Making Distributed Teams Work (Effectively, Even!)

 Working with distributed teams can cause extreme frustration, slower velocity for releases, and outright failures of successful completion of your projects - but it doesn't have to be this way!
 Distributed teams can help you bring great value to your customers, but you'll need a much different approach and mindset to make your teams work effectively.